gaurav645/OnlineMarketPlaceAPI/README.md

 **ii) Authentication:** User passwords are hashed and stored securely.
 JWT tokens are used for session management.

-**iii) Concurrency:**  FastAPI supports asynchronous programming, allowing for concurrent requests handling.
+**iii) Concurrency:**  FastAPI supports asynchronous programming, allowing for concurrent request handling.

 **iv) Deployment:** The application can be deployed on a web server using ASGI (Asynchronous Server Gateway Interface).

+**This project aims to build a robust backend API for an online marketplace platform, allowing users to perform various actions such as product management, shopping, and order processing.
+The use of FastAPI and SQLAlchemy ensures efficient development and scalability of the system.**